hllorens/afan-app/README.md

 `cordova build android --prod`

 For **releasing** (app-store, google play store):
+Used secrets are kept in drive `/MH/afan-app/keystore-and-related-config/`
+- `cognitionis.keystore` a pre-created keystore
+- `release-signing.properties` a pre-created app signing config

-1) Create a keystore file:
+1) Use existing or create a keystore `keystore/cognitionis.keystore` file (only once):
+`cd $HOME; mkdir keystore; cd keystore`
+Copy `cognitionis.keystore` there.
+Only if you want to create a new one:
-`keytool -genkey -v -keystore the_name.keystore -alias the_alias -keyalg RSA -keysize 2048 -validity 10000`
+`keytool -genkey -v -keystore cognitionis.keystore -alias cognitionis_key -keyalg RSA -keysize 2048 -validity 10000`
 Will ask you some questions to generate it...

+2) Use existing or create `afanapp/platforms/android/release-signing.properties`
+Copy `release-signing.properties` in `$HOME/afanapp/platforms/android/`

+Only if you want to create a new one:
+`cd $HOME/afanapp/platforms/android/`
-In "appnanme/platforms/android" create "release-signing.properties" with this content:
+`vim release-signing.properties` and add this content:
 ```
-storeFile=rel-path-from-platfroms/android-to-xxxx/the_name.keystore
+storeFile=../../../keystore/cognitionis.keystore
 storeType=jks
-keyAlias=the_alias
+keyAlias=cognitionis_key
-keyPassword=the one used
+keyPassword=the one used  <-- this should match the keystore password
 storePassword=the one used
 ```

-Since google might require you to always sign with the same it is useful to store it into a safe place (out of git) E.g., in drive/MH/afan-app so it is on cloud but not exposed
+Since google might require you to always sign with the same keystore it is useful to store it into a safe place (out of git) and reuse it E.g., in drive/MH/afan-app so it is on cloud but not exposed

 Finally to create the signed apk run:
 `cordova build android --prod --release`